jzombie/rich-cms/md-content/Chapter 1.md

 We refuse to believe that which we do not understand.
 We foolishly believe that our own limitations are the proper measure of limitations.
 Sure, the other fellow's eyes are "off slant," BECAUSE THEY ARE NOT THE SAME AS OUR OWN.

-Millions of people look at teh achievements of Henry Ford, after he has arrived, and envy him, because of his good fortune, or luck, or genius, or whatever it is that they credit for Ford's fortune.
+Millions of people look at the achievements of Henry Ford, after he has arrived, and envy him, because of his good fortune, or luck, or genius, or whatever it is that they credit for Ford's fortune.
 Perhaps one person in every hundred thousand knows the secret of Ford's success, and those who do know are too modest, or too reluctant, to speak of it, because of its simplicity.
 A single transaction will illustrate the "secret" perfectly.

 A few years back, Ford decided to produce his now famous V-8 motor.
 He chose to build an engine with the entire eight cylinders cast in one block, and instructed his engineers to produce a design for the engine.
 The design was placed on paper, but the engineers agreed, to a man, that it was simply impossible to cast an eight-cylinder gas engine block in one piece.